SkyworkAI/UniPic/UniPic-2/README.md

 ### 📥 Checkpoints

 Download the model checkpoints from [🤗 Skywork UniPic2](https://huggingface.co/collections/Skywork/skywork-unipic2-6899b9e1b038b24674d996fd).
+We provide both the original and RL-trained versions of `UniPic2-SD3.5M-Kontext` and `UniPic2-MetaQuery`.
+The RL-trained models are marked with the `-GRPO` suffix, such as [`Skywork/UniPic2-SD3.5M-Kontext-GRPO-2B`](https://huggingface.co/Skywork/UniPic2-SD3.5M-Kontext-GRPO-2B).

 ### 🚀 Quick Start with Scripts